• Skip to primary navigation

 And that's all there is to it, your homemade Mushroom Stuffing is ready to eat ... don't you just want to dive into that pan?
 Yum!

-This stuffing serves a crowd.
+• Serving Size - This stuffing serves a crowd.
 Feel free to cut the recipe in half if you're serving a smaller group and don't love leftovers.

-A pan of baked Mushroom Stuffing.
+A closeup of a pan of the baked stuffing.

-• Baked Ricotta – a crave-worthy start to the meal that’s so easy to prepare!
+• Baked Ricotta – A crave-worthy start to the meal that’s so easy to prepare!

-• Cranberry Orange Sauce – a must have recipe for any holiday meal.
+• Cranberry Orange Sauce – A must have recipe for any holiday meal.

-• Vegetable Pie – this showstopping entree will be the talk of your party.
+• Vegetable Pie – This show stopping entree will be the talk of your party.

-• No Bake Pumpkin Cheesecake – you’re going to love this fun, easy twist on the classic pumpkin pie!
+• No Bake Pumpkin Cheesecake – You’re going to love this fun, easy twist on the classic pumpkin pie!

 A bowl of mushroom stuffing with a napkin and wood spoon.